Tucherschloss

 How long should I spend visiting?

-A visit to Tucherschloss typically takes about two to three hours, allowing sufficient time to explore the exhibits and engage with the museum staff.
+A visit typically lasts between 1.5 to 2 hours, allowing sufficient time to explore the exhibits and appreciate the architecture.

 Is photography allowed?

-Photography policies can vary, so it is best to check the guidelines upon arrival.
-Generally, non-flash photography is permitted in many museum areas.
+Photography policies may vary, so it is recommended to check the museum’s guidelines before your visit.

 Are there guided tours?